Sinaye11/Hair-By-Evantasia-E-Commerce-Website/README.md

 Created a website to assist client in having a broader reach for the desired target market, due to COVID-19 implications.
 The website is centered around hair products and hair essentials.

-NB: Pending functionality fixes and further CSS amendments.
+NB: Pending functionality updates and further CSS amendments.

 Netlify: https://teal-beijinho-26622d.netlify.app